gofynd/fdk-client-javascript/documentation/platform/CATALOG.md

 [CollectionCreateResponse](#CollectionCreateResponse)

-A successful response contains the details of the created collection.
-See the example below or refer to `CollectionCreateResponse` for details.
+List of all the collections including the one you added.
+See example below or refer `CollectionCreateResponse` for details